 He delivered Israel out of slavery in Egypt and brought them to himself to dwell in his presence.
 Through the death and resurrection of his Son, and the life-giving ministry of his Spirit, he has delivered us from bondage to sin and death to bring us to himself to dwell in his presence.
-At the heart lies God's oft-repeated purpose statement: "I will be your God, you will be my people, and I will dwell with you."
-This is gloriously fulfilled in the new heavens and the new earth:
+At the heart lies God's oft-repeated purpose statement: "I will be your God, you will be my people, and I will dwell with you," gloriously fulfilled in the new heavens and the new earth:

-"Look!
-God's dwelling place is now among the people, and he will dwell with them.
-They will be his people, and God himself will be with them and be their God."
+"Behold, the dwelling place of God is with man.
+He will dwell with them, and they will be his people, and God himself will be with them as their God."
 (Rev 21:3)